varunl/gsh/README.md

 ### F.A.Q.
 __What the hell does GSH stand for?__

-GSH stand's for Gary's Shell.
+GSH stands for Gary's Shell.
 Mostly just because I didn't know what to call it and it's close to DSH.
 Plus who doesn't want a piece of software named after themselves.